evanlenz/Carrot/README.md

   * text node literals - `` `my text node` ``

 How Carrot compares to XSLT
 ---------------------------

-A ruleset is another name for a mode in XSLT.
+A ruleset is another name for a mode in XSLT...